zkonduit/ezkl/README.md

   -V, --version                        Print version
 ```

 `bits`, `scale`, `tolerance`, and `logrows` have default values.
-You can use tolerance to express a tolerance to a certain amount of quantization error on the output eg. if set to 2 the circuit will verify even if the generated output deviates by an absolute value of 2 on any dimension from the expected output. `prove` and `mock`, all require `-D` and `-M` parameters, which if not provided, the cli will query the user to manually enter the path(s).
+Use the `tolerance` parameter to set the acceptable quantization error on the output.
+If set to a usize value, the circuit verifies even if the output deviates by the specified absolute value on any dimension.
+If set to a floating-point value, it represents a percentage error tolerance, and the circuit verifies if the output deviates within the specified percentage.
+For example, if set to 1.0, the circuit verifies even if the output deviates by 1 percent, and if set to 1, it verifies even if the output deviates by an absolute value of 1.
+The `prove` and `mock` commands require `-D` and `-M` parameters; if not provided, the CLI will prompt the user to manually enter the path(s).

 ```bash